2801 Venture Drive, Marquette, MI 49855

 Marquette Township Fire and Rescue was formed in 1975 with 14 members.
 Currently the department has a roster of 30 active members.
 Marquette Township Fire and Rescue is a combination department that provides Fire, EMS, Technical Rescue, and Hazmat response for residents and visitors to our community.
-Our address is 2801 Venture Drive, Marquette, MI 49855.

 Our Mission: To minimize the exposure of the Charter Township of Marquette to the consequences of Fire, Medical and Environmental Emergencies through Prevention, Planning and Response.

 Our Vision: A complete emergency services organization dedicated to professionalism, teamwork and excellence.